Jules Bache: Art collection

 In addition to his high profile in the business world, Jules Bache would also become well known for his art collecting, which received much press attention in 1929 when he purchased the portrait of "Giuliano de Medici," then attributed to Raphael.
-He would acquire numerous other important works, including those by or attributed to Rembrandt, Titian (including The Bache Madonna), Albrecht Dürer, Diego Velázquez, Gerard David, Giovanni Bellini, and Sandro Botticelli, amongst others.
+He would acquire numerous other important works, including those by or attributed to Rembrandt, Titian (including the Bache Madonna), Albrecht Dürer, Diego Velázquez, Gerard David, Giovanni Bellini, and Sandro Botticelli, amongst others.

 In 1937, he opened his magnificent art collection to the public.
-In 1943 the Second World War forced closure of his museum and the collection was loaned to the Metropolitan Museum of Art which had put its own masterworks into protective storage.
+In 1943 the Second World War forced closure of his museum and the collection was lent to the Metropolitan Museum of Art which had put its own masterworks into protective storage.
 In 1943, he donated some of his works to the Detroit Institute of Arts.

 Bache was a major donor to the Department of Decorative Arts at the Metropolitan Museum of Art.

 At the time of his death in 1944, most of his picture collection, up until that time gifted to the Jules Bache Foundation, was given to the Museum; the remaining works of art from his estate at 814 Fifth Avenue were sold at auction.